-- Your pharmacy costs in comparison to your peers.
+• Your pharmacy costs in comparison to your peers.
 Pharmacy cost is calculated at a PMPM level and includes all prescriptions paid for by our pharmacy benefit for any member capitated or attributed to your practice.
-The prescription did not have to be written by a physician within your office. - Capitated and current attributed membership on record as of the month during which the Pharmacy Cost incentive is paid; - HMO and PPO membership populations will be combined and reimbursed annually on the applicable payment cycle.
+The prescription did not have to be written by a physician within your office.